ViRb3/pi-encrypted-boot-ssh/README.md

 > The default encryption algorithm is `aes-xts-plain64`, which is fast only on the Raspberry Pi 5 due to its hardware AES acceleration.
 If you have an older generation, then use [aes-adiantum](https://github.com/google/adiantum) instead via `-c xchacha20,aes-adiantum-plain64`.
 It is much faster than AES in software.

 > [!CAUTION]
-> By default cryptsetup will [benchmark](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) your host and use a memory-hard PBKDF algorithm that can require up to 4GB of RAM.
-If these settings exceed your Raspberry Pi's available RAM, it will make it impossible to unlock the partition.
-To work around this, set the [--pbkdf-memory](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) and [--pbkdf-parallel](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) arguments so when you multiply them, the result is less than your Pi's total RAM.
+> By default cryptsetup will [benchmark](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) your host and choose a LUKS2 Argon2 memory cost between 64 MiB and 1 GiB for unlocking.
+If this exceeds your Raspberry Pi's available RAM, it can make the partition impossible to unlock.
+To work around this, set the memory cost in KiB via [--pbkdf-memory](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html).
+You can also lower the thread count via [--pbkdf-parallel](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html).
 For example: `--pbkdf-memory 512000 --pbkdf-parallel=1`

 ```sh
 cryptsetup luksFormat /dev/mapper/loop1p2